rdguez-mariano/fast_imas_IPOL/README.md

 - DIF64
 - LDA64

-Also, those descriptors and matchers introduced in [Affine invariant image comparison under repetitive structures](https://rdguez-mariano.github.io/pages/acdesc) are now available (but still unoptimised).
+Also, those descriptors and matchers introduced in [Affine invariant image comparison under repetitive structures](https://rdguez-mariano.github.io/pages/acdesc) are available.
 They are:
 - AC
 - AC-Q
 - AC-W

 Depending on the SIIM, we propose optimal sets of affine simulations as in [Covering the Space of Tilts](https://rdguez-mariano.github.io/pages/imas).
+We also propose adaptive coverings as in [CNN-assisted coverings in the Space of Tilts](https://rdguez-mariano.github.io/pages/adimas).

 This version of IMAS is based on the concept of hyper-descriptors and their associated matchers.
 See [Fast Affine Invariant Image Matching](https://rdguez-mariano.github.io/pages/hyperdescriptors) for more information on this.